spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-dynamic-multistore.md

 {% info_block warningBox %}

 Dynamic Multistore is currently running under an *Early Access Release*.
-Early Access Releases are subject to specific legal terms, they are unsupported and do not provide production-ready SLAs.
+Early Access Releases are subject to specific legal terms, they are unsupported and don't provide production-ready SLAs.
 They can also be deprecated without a General Availability Release.
 Nevertheless, we welcome feedback from early adopters on these cutting-edge, exploratory features.

 {% endinfo_block %}